-- Are not related to taxable supplies made by the vendor. - Relate to goods or services for which input Vat was denied e.g. motor cars.
-(From 1 January 2024 this exclusion does not require the total replacement of goods anymore for example when the goods are stolen or beyond economic repair). - Is made to a third party as consideration for the supply of goods or services being reinstated (to replace damaged or stolen items).
+- Are not related to taxable supplies made by the vendor. - Relate to goods or services for which input Vat was denied e.g. motor cars. - Is made to a third party as consideration for the supply of goods or services being reinstated (to replace damaged or stolen items).